 My favourite site at the moment is IntelliZoom.
-There are 3 types of tests you can complete.
+There are three types of tests you can complete.

 - Simple website tests $2 – just follow some instructions whilst using a website.
 You’ll be required to click or select the right buttons or menus.

 - Card sorting $5 – arrange certain topics into headings that you think suit